-In this Assistant Chef lesson, children ages 3-6 practice pouring.
-This is a simple kitchen skill they can use often at home, even in everyday tasks like pouring themselves a drink.
-Once children learn this skill, it helps them build confidence and a little more independence.
+In this Assistant Chef lesson, beginner cooks practice pouring.
+This is a simple kitchen skill they can use often at home, from helping fill a cup with a drink to pouring ingredients into recipes.
+Once learners become comfortable with pouring, it helps build confidence and a little more independence in the kitchen.

-Choose one of the following kids recipes for your lesson.
-Both options help children practice careful pouring in a fun and useful way.
+Choose one of the following recipes for your lesson.
+Both options help beginners practice careful pouring in a fun and useful way.

 Let your child pour juice or prepared drink mix into popsicle molds.
 It often helps to pour a smaller amount into a 2-cup plastic pitcher first so it is easier for little hands to hold and control.